 Bites and stings cause localized skin irritation, generally due to the insect venom that remains under the skin.
 If you or someone close to you has general swelling and/or difficulty breathing, call 911 immediately.
 This can be a life-threatening reaction and should not be taken lightly.

 For the more common itchy, painful bite or sting, try the following:

-- For stings: mix equal parts baking soda and water to make a smooth paste.
+- For stings: mix equal parts of baking soda and water to make a smooth paste.
 Apply directly to the bite, and let sit until completely dry.
 Baking soda helps neutralize the venom in the sting.